Scienceshareware.com's How to measure DC current using a Digital Multi-meter also known as a DMM.

 The diagram below shows an example of how you would measure DC current using a digital multimeter also known as a DMM.
 The first step is to review your owners manual safety section.
 This is VERY VERY important.
 Do not measure voltage levels over 12 volts without understanding the risk of getting shocked!!!

-4. Or try the approach of using precision current sense resistor by clicking here.
+• Or try the approach of using precision current sense resistor by clicking here.
+Or use a hall effect current sensor shown here

 Next hook it up as shown in the diagram below.

-Many DMMs use a precision current sense resistor inside to measure current.
+NOTE: Many DMMs / Volt Meters use a precision current sense resistor inside to measure current.
 If you want to know how this works click here

 1. Set your meter to "AMPs" or "DC Current"

 2. Move your probes to the correct holes on the meter.
 This is the most common mistake people make because they don't realize that the red and black wire probes must be plugged into the correct holes on the DMM to measure current.
+(People don’t realize that the test probes need to be different for measuring amps than they are for measuring Ohms and Voltage).
 If you are measuring more than 1 or 2 amps on your meter, you would want to switch your DMM probe tips to use something like an alligator clips (Click on the thumbnail to see a big picture)

-3. Do not exceed the current rating of your DMM digital multi meter.
-It will blow a fuse which is usually a pain to replace because then you have to drive down to radio shack or Fry's electronics to buy a new one.
+3. If you end up blowing a fuse it is a pain because then you have to drive down to radio shack or Fry's electronics to buy a new one.

 More questions?
 Send an email.